snarrenberg/westerparse/docs/speciesrules.rst

 #.
 Prefer imperfect consonances.
 #.
 Prefer to use a fifth or octave in the midst of the composition only
-   where the emphasis provided by that interval will help to stress a pitch that belongs to the background structure.
+   where the emphasis provided by that interval will help to stress a pitch that belongs to the basic structure.
 #.
 Avoid unisons except in the first and last measures.
 #.
 Avoid intervals larger than a tenth.